All Episodes

 You did it over and over and over again.

-So to enforce the Community Reinvestment Act Financial Regulation, federal regulatory agencies examine banking institutions for compliance.
+So to enforce the Community Reinvestment Act financial regulation, federal regulatory agencies examine banking institutions for compliance.

-Or for mergers and acquisitions, these banks have no choice.
+These banks have no choice.

 They're being regulated.